Protecting Your Kids and Home During Covid-19 Crisis

 How much should they know?

 Katie Ziskind, a licensed marriage and family therapist and the owner of Wisdom Within Counseling in Connecticut, says, “When talking to children about a virus, it’s really important to use age-appropriate terms.
 You don’t want to cause a child to have more anxiety or more fear.”
-Try to answer all of your kids’ questions to the best of your ability.
-If you don’t know an answer, tell them you will find out if possible, or that the experts are working on an answer right now.
-Several resources for children are already available.
+Try to answer their questions honestly and point them to age-appropriate resources (for example, kid-focused explainers).

 On the topic of how to find the right words to discuss such a complex topic, Global Chief Academic Officer at Kïdo Schools, Thasin Rahim, notes, “There’s no need to use technical words like ‘pandemic,’ ‘epidemiology,’ etc. On the contrary, we should use a language (and resources) that children are able to understand easily, including drawings, stories, videos, etc.”